dotnet/project-system/CONTRIBUTING.md

 If you want to submit a feature or a substantial code contribution, please discuss it first with the the team by [filing an issue](https://github.com/dotnet/roslyn-project-system/issues/new), making sure it follows our [Roadmap](docs/repo/roadmap.md).

 **NOTE:** All pull requests should be submitted against the [contributors](https://github.com/dotnet/project-system/tree/contributors) branch.
+Other branches may have dependencies upon unreleased parts of Visual Studio and will not be debuggable per the directions below.

 For additional information, see the following: